Independent College Students Enjoy A Successful Career Building Day

 The Symposium kicks off each year with a program designed to offer participants insights into strategies for career and life success.
 In the past, industry leaders have shared the value of mentors helping evaluate career opportunities; the importance of learning about the company and industry not just the elements of a job; and the rewards gained from engaged with peers, team members and the community – who can open a door or make a connection can come from anywhere; and how to plan from job one to have economic viability over a lifetime.
 At the end of the day, top performers are recognized for their outstanding work and presentation outcomes.

 ICUNJ is grateful for the outstanding support it has received from PSEG.
 Thanks to their generosity, ICUNJ has been able to fund independent student research each year.
-Grant funding and the generosity of Bell Works has offset expenses the expenses of the Symposium allowing the majority of funding to go to students.
-Bell Works provides a unique setting that depicts an example of a “metroburb” offering a work-life setting that brings business and community interests into a shared environment.
+Grant funding and donor generosity offsets expenses allowing the majority of funding to go to student research.

 Each year, ICUNJ recruits judges from across industries employing STEM majors.
-The time commitment is not a heavy lift but the impressions left from the day are lasting.
+The time commitment is not a heavy lift requiring time to review the abstracts in advance and a day out of the office to conduct the interviews but the impressions left from the day are lasting.
 Join us.

 PROGRAM BENEFACTOR